 By the early 1940s, Emile Gagnan and Jacques-Yves Cousteau’s Aqualung – the first commercially successful self-contained underwater breathing apparatus (a.k.a Scuba)- had become a worldwide phenomenon.
 Along with the growing popularity of recreational diving, the needs of military and professional divers underscored the paramount importance of reliable sub-aquatic instruments.
+The first modern dive watches appeared in the early 1950s with the Blancpain Fifty Fathoms, the Zodiac Sea Wolf or the Rolex Submariner.
 Developed in 1953, the Blancpain Fifty Fathoms is often regarded as the archetype of the dive watch: a robust, highly legible watch, water-resistant to great depths (91 meters, in this instance) and equipped with a unidirectional rotating bezel to time dives.

 The development of deep-sea saturation diving

 However, the development of deep-sea saturation diving soon made even higher performing tools necessary – quite simply because professional dive watches had to adapt to the evolution of diving techniques.

 Saturation diving really got started in the late 1950s and the first commercial dives were performed in the mid-1960s.
 It allows professional divers to live and work under important levels of pressure for days or weeks.
 After working in the water, the divers live and rest in a dry pressurized habitat on a diving support vessel or platform, calibrated to the same pressure as the work depth.
 The underwater work teams are compressed to the working pressure and decompressed just once, thus limiting the risks associated with decompression to a single exposure.